Paylicier/OdysseyBot/README.md

 After downloading an m3u8 file, the bot will give you its output path

 > [!NOTE]
-> The downloaded media is in french as cinepulse in a french streaming website
+> The downloaded media is in french as cinepulse is a french streaming website

 ## Screenshots